libraries-fi/kirkanta-api/doc/upgrading.md

 ## Gzip compression
 All responses will now utilize compression.

+## Compact output
+JSON responses are now compact, i.e. there is no additional white-space for formatting.
+For development purposes it is possible to enable 'pretty output' using parameter `pretty`.

 ## Organisations are now Service Points
 The endpoint `/organisation` has been renamed to `/service_point`.
 This endpoint can be used to query libraries, mobile libraries, museums and archives.